ernst96/D3/README.md

-## Sony Music System Performance Time Series
+## Real Time and Historical System Performance Visualizing

 This is a prototype developed for Sony Music to visualize supply chain system performance.